Thermostatic Mixing Valves (TMVs)

 Do I need a mixing valve?

-Having a mixing valve will help you to get the desired water temperature as it mixes a hot and cold water supply before it runs out of your taps or shower head.
-Although it isn’t necessary to have a mixing valve, it is more safe to have one in your plumbing system as it reduces the risk of scalding - this is particularly important for those who are more vulnerable, such as children, the disabled and elderly, and in commercial settings where employee liability can be an issue.
+A mixing valve will help you get the desired water temperature as it mixes a hot and cold water supply before it runs out of your taps or shower head.
+Although it isn’t necessary to have a mixing valve, it is safer to have one in your plumbing system as it reduces the risk of scalding - this is particularly important for those who are more vulnerable, such as children, the disabled and the elderly, and in commercial settings where employee liability can be an issue.

 How does a shower mixing valve work?